Bible translations into Danish: The Resen–Svaneian tradition (17th – 19th century)

 In 1607, Bishop Hans Poulsen Resen published a new Danish translation of the entire Bible directly from the Hebrew and Greek sources, and in 1647 a revised edition was completed by Hans Svane.
 These translations marked a philosophical shift in Bible translation, favoring a translation that hewed more closely to the original Hebrew and Greek sources in order to preserve the divine inspiration of the text.
 This philosophy guided translations until the early 20th century and included Christian VI’s 1740 Bible, the first published under the Kongelige Vajsenhus's monopoly.
 The last translation in the Resen–Svaneian tradition was made by the Danish Bible Society in 1871, combining a new Old Testament translation with the 1819 New Testament translation made under Frederick VI.

 Modern translations (20th – 21st century)

 During the 20th century, as modern Biblical criticism and biblical exegesis interpretations gained favor, new linguistic and archaeological understandings expanded the understanding of the original Hebrew and Greek sources.
 This resulted in a shift in translation philosophy and new Danish translations of the Old Testament in 1931 and New Testament in 1948.
 The latest edition in this tradition is the Church of Denmark's Danish Authorized Version of 1992 completed by the Danish Bible Society.

+On 19 January 2023, the Danish Bible Society announced a "new and updated version" of the Bible to be published in 2036, stating that "the goal of the new version is for it to be written in updated language that is more relevant to the times."
+The year 2036 corresponds to the 500th anniversary of the Protestant Reformation in Denmark (1517 in Germany).